ouravantgarde/red-rainbow/competitors.md

 >
 > We aren't all that different.
 Staring is seen as disrespectful, Heaven forbid a stranger stare at you as if they know you.
 Then there's the mythological concepts of evil eyes and basilisks, they controlled entire civilizations.
 Yet because of our sapient fear, we see eyes as protection.
 The hamsa.
 The Eye of Providence, Horus, or those of Buddha.
 >
-> Is it true that all god does anymore is watch?
+> All god does anymore is watch.

 %-sr